Novertyhhak/tmnf-activities-plugin/README.md

 ```/activities list``` - displays the list, *(permissions->list in config file)*

-## listassist commands
+## Commands for /listassist
-Note: those can only be used in the LIST mode, one permission for all commands *(permissions->listassist in config file)*
+Note: those can only be used in the LIST mode, one permission for all commands *(permissions->listassist in config file)*\
 Abbrev: `/la` (if enabled in the config)

 ```/listassist help``` - sents some help (listassist commands, github link)